 Does Reception group have their own space & teacher?
 Yes, we have our own outdoors-inspired teacher, Daisy Camplin (pictured), who is a qualified Teacher as well as Forest School Leader.
 The children still spend time in the Walled Garden to access the art studio, the garden and the chickens with our Garden Educators etc. as well as time with our Montessori Teacher, Nikki, in the tipi.
 The maximum number of children will be 16.

 What are the hours?
 It is term-time only (3 terms of 12 weeks) and is currently running on a 3-day week: Monday, Wednesday & Friday.
-However, we will be offering 5 days a week from September 2020.
+We are hoping to offer 5 days a week at some point.
 Small School hours are 8.45am to 3.45pm, although we will offer before and after school to make it easier for working parents.
 Children can still attend the nursery on Tuesdays and Thursdays if required and be with the older Forest School & Montessori children.
 Children can also attend the nursery in the holidays for those parents who require full-time childcare.

 When did it start?
 We began our Small School Reception journey in September 2019.

 Autumn 2020: Monday September 7th to Friday December 18th (Half Term week October 26th to 30th)Spring 2021: Monday Jan 4th to Friday March 26th (Half-term week February 15th to 19th)